THREE men who were part of a plot to import millions of pounds worth of cannabis into Widnes – hidden in mattresses – have been jailed.

 John Kinsella was locked up for six years and six months, while his brother Luke was incarcerated for four years.

-The sentences handed down by the court were welcomed by Olivia Cristinacce-Travis, senior crown prosecutor from the Crown Prosecution Service’s Cheshire complex casework unit.
+Packages of drugs that were imported to WidnesPackages of drugs that were imported to Widnes (Image: CPS) The sentences handed down by the court were welcomed by Olivia Cristinacce-Travis, senior crown prosecutor from the Crown Prosecution Service’s Cheshire complex casework unit.

 She said: “Over a few months, Chen and John Kinsella were involved in the importation of cannabis into Liverpool docks on an industrial scale, valued at more than £2million.